dimpase/M2/D-language.md

 ## D Language

 Files for internals workshop are available at [Internals](https://github.com/DanGrayson/Internals).
 First exercise of the day is available [here](https://github.com/DanGrayson/Internals/blob/master/dan/lecture%202%20exercises.txt).
-A walkthrough of the syntax in the Makefile reference by the exercise is given below.
+A walkthrough of the syntax in the Makefile referenced by the exercise is given below.

 **Note that a successfully built version of M2 is a prerequisite for today's exercises.**